ctnava/rxtechnotes/6_community_pharmacy.md

 - Direct patients to the pharmacist for required counseling
 - Manage front-end sales for pharmacy-related items

-> **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Requires that pseudoephedrine-containing products be sold only in person, not through drive-thru.
-Purchasers must present ID, sign a logbook, and stay within purchase limits.
+> **Combat Methamphetamine Epidemic Act (CMEA, 2005)**: Requires that pseudoephedrine-containing products be sold only in face-to-face transactions.
+Drive-Thru sales are allowed if compliant with ID check, logbook entry, and purchase limits. purchase limits.

 ### On the Phone